 Crowds & Costs

 The obvious benefit of traveling to Italy during February is that crowds are thinner due to the inclement weather.
-This means lower prices on airfare and hotels, sometimes 50 or even 100% cheaper.
-The exception to this is in any mountainous area with a ski resort, as this time is high-season for winter sports.
-If you are planning on any kind of a ski/snowboard holiday during February, remember to book all reservations in advance.
+This means lower prices on airfare and hotels, sometimes 50% cheaper.
+The exception to this is in any mountainous area with a ski resort, as this time is high season for winter sports.
+If you plan on any kind of ski/snowboard holiday during February, remember to book all reservations in advance.

 Where to Go